stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 ### What's next

-Now that we now how Idris expressions can be expressed by means of `TTImp` and `Decl`, we can start building them programmatically.
+Now that we now how Idris expressions can be defined by means of `TTImp` and `Decl`, we can start building them programmatically.
 As a first example, we will write a [macro for defining enumerations](Enum1.md).